appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/designing-an-application/app-navigation.md

 # App Navigation

-We have introduced new navigation styles with better a default navigation - Top (Stacked), a variant for Top (Inline), and a collapsible Sidebar.
-You can now configure your app's navigation by opening the navigation settings tab inside the app settings pane and observe how your app with the selected navigation settings will look side by side as you change them.
+We have introduced new navigation styles - a better default [top navigation (stacked)](app-navigation.md#variant), a variant for the [top navigation (inline)](app-navigation.md#variant), and a [collapsible sidebar](app-navigation.md#orientation).
+You can now configure your app's navigation by opening the navigation settings tab inside the app settings pane.
+You'll also see a preview of how your app will look as you change and try out different options in the navigation settings.

 <figure>
   <img src="/img/app-navigation-new-default.png" alt="The new default navigation - Top (Stacked)"/>